Shivam1tripathi/User_Auth_App/README.md

 - Logout **does not immediately invalidate access token**
 - Rate limiting applied on login to prevent brute-force.
-- After Register make sure t0 verify email from gmail in same system where your server is running
+- After Register make sure to verify email from gmail in same system where your server is running

 ---